dotnet/spark/docs/getting-started/getting-started-ubuntu-spark-net.md

 ### Download Microsoft.Spark.Worker

+Download the `Microsoft.Spark.Worker` files by entering the following command into the terminal:

 ```bash
 wget https://github.com/dotnet/spark/releases/download/v0.1.0/Microsoft.Spark.Worker.netcoreapp2.1.linux-x64-0.1.0.tar.gz
 ```

-Extract the contents of the compressed directory
+Then, extract the contents of the compressed folder by entering the following command into the terminal:

 ```bash
 tar -xvzf Microsoft.Spark.Worker.netcoreapp2.1.linux-x64-0.1.0.tar.gz